Updated on June 10th, 2021

 Organize and prioritize requirements

 Categorizing a long list of requirements can be a daunting task.
 As your project matures, you will need to document requirements attributes and keep all information up to date in order to remain traceable during testing and verification.
 By organizing and prioritizing your requirements, you will enable your team to identify what’s missing, contradictory, or duplicated.
-A clear structure of requirements will also make it easier to determine all the actions, that should be taken during test management, including assign related test cases to them.
-These two processes are closely related to each other and only if executed in a controlled and well planned way will result in achieving your project’s goal.
+A clear structure of requirements will also make it easier to determine all the actions, that should be taken during test management, including assigning related test cases to them.
+These two processes are closely related to each other and only if executed in a controlled and well-planned way will result in achieving your project’s goal.

 To prioritize requirements, ask stakeholders to assign a priority to each requirement you collected from them.
 Naturally, stakeholders may differ in opinion about which one is critical, desirable, mandatory, or optional.
 Defining priorities in agreement with all stakeholders is quite challenging – that’s why it’s best to start doing that early on the project.
 One of the best ways to easily see the assigned priorities and dependencies between requirements is organizing them hierarchically into a tree-view structure.